failattu/vsaa-exitgames-webhooks/schema/voltdb.md

 CREATE PROCEDURE SelectApplication AS SELECT ApiKey, ApiSecret FROM Applications;

 CREATE PROCEDURE CreateEvent AS INSERT INTO Events (Id, DeviceIdentifier, Description, Applications_Id ) SELECT CAST (?
-AS INT), CAST(?
+AS VARCHAR), CAST(?
 AS VARCHAR),CAST (?
 AS VARCHAR), Id FROM Applications WHERE ApiKey = ?;